 Being a strong Christian, Scott loves performing in any worship setting and in 2017, formed ‘Celtic Worship’ with his wife Mhairi and friends.
 The aim of the band was to bring together a group of Scottish Christian professional musicians, and rework old Hymns with an honest and understated folk interpretation.
 Their videos online surpassed 2.5 million views, and in 2018 they released their debut album ‘Homeward’, and are recording a follow up album due for release January 2021.

 Scott is also involved on the other side of the musical glass, and runs Oak Ridge Studios straight from his home in Bishopbriggs, Glasgow, producing, recording, and mixing music for other artists.
-He has worked with acts such as RURA, Anxo Lorenzo, Project SMOK, Celtic Worship, Assynt, Eabhal, Gnoss, Skipinnish, Skerryvore, Josie Duncan and Pablo Lafunete, The Alyn Cosker Group, Hannah Rarity, James Harper, Ron Jappy and many more.
+He has worked with acts such as RURA, Anxo Lorenzo, Project SMOK, Cameron Barnes, Celtic Worship, Assynt, Eabhal, Gnoss, Norrie MacIver, Skerryvore, Josie Duncan & Pablo Lafunete, The Alyn Cosker Group, Hannah Rarity, James Harper, Ron Jappy and many more.

 THE TANNAHILL PROJECT